 3. The Dampit

-With just a little bit of extra care when you take your instrument out of its case to play every day/week, you can easily help prevent humidity related problems.
+With just a little bit of extra care when you take your instrument out of its case to play every day/week, you can easily help prevent humidity-related problems.
 And as always, if you've got a problem, please don't hesitate to stop by!
-Our professionally-trained repair staff is always happy to help with problems as simple as an out of tune string or as complicated as an extensive restoration.
+Our professionally-trained repair staff is always happy to help with problems as simple as an out-of-tune string or as complicated as an extensive restoration.

 **The problems listed above are often caused by changes in humidity, but humidity changes are not the only cause of some of these problems.
-When in doubt, bring your instrument or bow in for evaluation to see if there may be other underlying issues.
+When in doubt, bring your instrument or bow in for an evaluation to see if there may be other underlying issues.